What Happened To NoPhone From Shark Tank Season 7?

 According to Langeveld's personal website, NoPhone shipped over 10,000 phones "to date," though there's no indication of a timeframe.

-Gould, Sheldon, Langeveld, and Larsen may have continued pushing NoPhone after "Shark Tank," but it's difficult to determine definitively if the company is still in business and actively selling.
-All virality dropped off years ago, and the most recent social media activity appears to be from 2021 on the company's X, formally known as Twitter account.
+Van Gould, Chris Sheldon, Ben Langeveld, and Ingmar Larsen may have continued pushing NoPhone after "Shark Tank," but it's difficult to determine what levels of success the company has found in the years following their TV appearance.
+All virality dropped off a long time ago, and the most recent social media activity appears to be from 2021 on the company's X, formally known as Twitter, account.

-NoPhone may be in the rearview mirror for Sheldon and Gould, but according to their socials, they are actively working at Maximum Effort as creative directors.
-According to Maximum Effort's About page, the company is focused on producing content, from movies to advertisements, "for the personal amusement of Hollywood Star Ryan Reynolds."
+NoPhone may be in the rearview mirror for Chris Sheldon and Van Gould, but according to their socials, they are actively working at Maximum Effort as creative directors.
+According to Maximum Effort's About page, the company is focused on producing content "for the personal amusement of Hollywood Star Ryan Reynolds."